College of Sorbonne: History

-The ordinary lectures were public, and consequently were attended by students who belonged to neither of the divisions of the society.
-The doctors and bachelors were authorized to give shelter to other poor pupils.
-Besides the work of the classroom, there was the duty of preaching or labouring in the parishes.
-In preparation for this, the associates, on certain days, had to deliver sermons or conferences (collationes) to the community.
-The purely spiritual side was not forgotten.
+The general lectures were open to the public, attracting students who were not affiliated with either division of the society.
+Doctors and bachelors were permitted to house other needy students.
+In addition to classroom instruction, there was an obligation to preach and work in the parishes.
+As part of their training for this role, members had to deliver sermons or discussions (collationes) to the community on designated days.
+The spiritual aspect of their duties was also emphasized.
 Conferences, usually delivered by the prior, on this important part of the Christian and priestly life were given especially to the interns.

 For twenty years the ability of the administrator, or provisor, corresponded to the foreseeing devotedness of the founder.
 This stretch of time showed the effectiveness of the administrative measures which De Sorbon had adopted.
 He had written down the rules in thirty-eight articles.
 This rule was directed towards the maintenance of common life, from silence in the refectory, to simplicity of authorized dress.
 As circumstances permitted, about 1271 De Sorbon added a literary college: this was the Collège de Calvi or the "little Sorbonne".